top of page

 • Google+ Basic Square

-For those of you who haven't been following along on social media, for the past 30 days I've been performing pull-ups every day.
-This was a mini experiment on myself to see if purely increasing the frequency of an exercise would lead to greater strength gains.
+For the past 30 days, I've been performing pull-ups every day.
+Why?
+I wanted to see if increasing the frequency of an exercise would lead to greater strength gains.

-On week 1 I started with 4 pull-ups a day, then added a rep each week until I was at 7 reps per day on week 4 - which is the equivalent of the 50 total reps I would usually do over two days.
-Well, the results are in, and it seems that higher frequency pull-ups can lead to some significant strength improvements.
+I started with 4 pull-ups a day, then added a rep each week.
+I allowed myself to do as many sets as I liked to hit the total number.
+By week 4, I was at 7 reps per day.
+This was the equivalent of the 50 total reps I would usually do over two days.

-1. Every exercise is a skill Though they don't take as long to perfect as a golf swing, pull-ups are definitely a skill.
+Every exercise is a skill Though they don't take as long to perfect as a golf swing, pull-ups are definitely a skill.
 After just 1 week, I felt my body becoming much more efficient at them.
 By week 2, hopping up and doing a rep or 2 explosively felt effortless.
-I think people really overlook this neural component of getting better at an exercise.
-This doesn't mean you have to train it every day, but even adding in an extra day of very light work at 40 - 50% intensity will give your body extra practice, which I believe will lead to increased strength.

-2. Specificity is key - make your goals very clear You may have noted that I got a lot better at the 1RM pull-up than the max reps test.
+Specificity is key I got a lot better at the 1RM pull-up than the max reps test.
 This actually isn't all that surprising when you look at how I trained.

 The 1RM test is a test of absolute strength - the ability to recruit as many motor units as possible and fire them in sync at max force.
 The max reps test however, is really a test of muscular endurance; your body's ability to maintain submaximal strength in the presence of fatigue.